KimikaTeorikoa/python-notes-tccm/contents/flowcontrol.md

 ## 	Comprehensions

 Lists and dictionaries can be created in a very compact way using comprehensions.
-The list is created based on another list, dictionary or iterable object.
+They consist on one-liner expression, where a list (or dictionary) is created based on another iterable object.
 A condition can be added to filter the elements that are included in the new list.
 The syntax is as follows:

 ```python
 new_list = [expression for item in iterable if condition == True]